 Some executive office suites can accept mail for you, as can the UPS Store, Mail Boxes Etc., and so on.
 Local post offices have also begun offering “Street Addressing,” allowing you to use a street address instead of a P.O. box.
 See if your local USPS has implemented this yet.

-When you use this option, though, please know that a few search engines and directories (like Google, unfortunately) still may not (knowingly) allow you to set up a listing with that address.
+When you use this option, though, please know that a few search engines and directories (like Google, unfortunately) still may not knowingly allow you to set up a listing with that address.
 Technically, “online-only” businesses for some reason aren’t supposed to use a P.O. box as a business address.
-Ugh, what-evz.

 The Difference Between Regular Search Results and Local Results – and Why It Matters